curiosity26/Go/README.md

 #### $injector

-The `$injector` is the service in which all providers, services, factories, values, constants and decorators are registered within a Go instance.
+The `$injector` is the service in which all providers, services, factories, values, constants and decorators (injectables) are registered within a Go instance.
 The `$injector` has the following methods:

 ##### get(name, [caller])